Dispatch Manager

 Dispatch Status:

-• This will clear the cached track distances between all trains and industries.
+• Clear Cached Track Paths - Clears the cached track distances between all trains and industries.
 This data is used by Living Railroad when deciding where to dispatch trains.
 If some cached data is incorrect, then this may fix dispatch issues with specific trains or industries.
 However, on large routes this data may take a very long time to rebuild.

 Dispatch:

 Under this part of the window, you’ll find a list of all trains, consists, and industries on the current route.
-The menu has two columns, one labeled Item which includes the aforementioned items and the other labeled Status.
+By default the list has two columns visible, one labeled Item which includes the aforementioned items and the other labeled Status.

-The Status column contains information regarding an industry or consist in the item column.
-Each item's status has a drop down that includes options to perform actions related to the current status/item.
+The Status column contains information regarding the industry or consist in the item column.
+Each item’s status has a dropdown that includes options to perform actions related to the current status/item.

 Item:

-Clicking on Item brings up a dropdown menu with filter options.
+Clicking on Item opens a dropdown menu with filter options.
 By default All is the selected filter but the following can be individually selected:

 All: